ILLINOIS GUN BUYER FAQ

 Minimum age for purchase: Illinois residents 18 years of age may purchase rifles and shotguns (called “long guns”); Illinois residents 21 years of age may also purchase pistols and revolvers (called “handguns”).

-Waiting Period & Background Check: Illinois law requires a 24 hour waiting period for long guns and 72 hours for handguns, provided that your background check has been approved.
-These waiting periods are held to the minute, so if your purchase receipt says the release time is June 3, 2011 at 4:15 PM, you must wait until that time.
+Waiting Period & Background Check: Illinois law requires a 72 hour waiting period for long guns and handguns, provided that your background check has been approved.
+These waiting periods are held to the minute, so if your purchase receipt says the release time is June 3, 2018 at 4:15 PM, you must wait until that time.

 Federal law requires a background check through the National Instant Criminal Background Check System, or NICS, for all firearm purchases.
 The ISP conducts the background checks in Illinois.
 The buyer’s background is checked at both state and federal levels in Illinois.
 The system is not always “instant”; sometimes we get delays due to various reasons.
 This is no reflection on the buyer’s background – usually just that the system is busy.
 We will not release a firearm unless we have an approval for the transaction from the ISP.